dapgx/simple-rest-api/README.md

-# Express.js Application with AWS Parameter Store and MySQL
+# Express.js Application with AWS Parameter Store and RDS

 This is a sample Express.js application that demonstrates how to securely manage database credentials using AWS Parameter Store and connect to a Amazon RDS.
 It also uses environment variables for configuration.